-The RCP-241 has 2 Modes of Operation:
+The RCP-242 has 4 Modes of Operation:

-Direct Take - Selects sources to be switched to the destination controlled by the panel by depressing associated Data Keys.
+Direct Take - Selects sources to be switched to the destination controlled by the panel by pressing associated Data Keys.
 Switch requests are sent immediately.
-Direct Take is the default mode; deselecting the Level Select mode will always return you to the Direct Take mode.
-The Level/ Address Key will not be illuminated if the panel is in Follow or blinking if you have selected Breakaway level(s).
+Direct Take is the default mode.
+Deselecting all other modes will return you to the Direct Take mode.
+The Level/Address is not illuminated if the panel is in follow or blinks if you have selected breakaway level(s).

-Level Select - Selects which levels are to be affected when selecting switches in Direct Take mode.
-Enter the Level Select mode by depressing the Level/Address key for less than 2 seconds.
-The Levels/Address key is illuminated in this mode of operation.
+Level Select - Selects which levels are to be affected when making switches in Direct Take mode.
+Enter Level Select mode by pressing the Level/Address Key less than 2 seconds.
+The Level/Address Key is always illuminated in Level Select mode.